Welcome to Vesta Rowing Club

 If you would like a key to the Club, please make your request to the House Captain.
 A refundable deposit of £20 will be required.
 Any keys issued should only be returned to the House Captain and not given to other Members or non-Members.

-If you are the last to leave the Club at night or during the weekend, or even believe you are the last to leave, please ensure the Club is locked up and is secure.
-Check the whiteboard on the gym stairs for anyone who may still be on the water.
+If you are the last to leave the club at night or during the weekend, or even believe you are the last to leave, please ensure the club is locked up and is secure.
+Check the Sign Out Book at the foot of the gym stairs for anyone who may still be on the water.
 Then please lock the boat shed doors, sculling bay doors, the balcony doors and the front door, and turn off the lights.
 We spend over £5,000 a year on utilities, most of which is on electricity, so please don’t waste it!

-If you do spot any particular issues, such as blown light bulbs or broken locks, please refer them to the House Captain.
+If you do spot any particular issues, such as blown light bulbs or broken locks, please write them on the Maintenace board at the top of the stairs next to the changing rooms and refer them to the House Captain.

-We use a number of forums for communicating with our Members.
-This includes email, our website, direct postal mail, notice boards and the quarterly “Vesta Times”.
+We use a number of forums for communicating with our members.
+This includes email, our website, direct postal mail, notice boards and social media.

-Everything you need to know about the running of the Club tends to be on our very well maintained website at http://www.vestarowing.co.uk.
+Everything you need to know about the running of the club tends to be on our well-maintained website at http://www.vestarowing.co.uk.

-We use the website to communicate as much as possible with our Members.
-The website includes content from this document, rower availabilities, racing results, to forthcoming events and news.
+We use the website to communicate as much as possible with our members.
+The website includes content from this document, upcoming events, racing results, safety information and news.

-There is a Members-only section on the website.
+There is a Members-only section on the website in development.

 We have a number of email lists appropriate to the Club, the Executive and Rowing Committees, our coaches and squads.

-We would ask our Members to use these addresses sparingly to avoid excessive clogging up of our Members’ email inboxes, particularly email@example.com.
+We would ask our Members to use these addresses sparingly to avoid excessive clogging up of our Members’ email inboxes.
+There is an All Vesta email address and this is managed by the Communications Officer.
+This mailing list is optional, so members who are not active in the club can unsubscribe if they wish.

-Members new to the Club should ask their respective coach to include them on the relevant email list, or email firstname.lastname@example.org to add you to the relevant list and get a user logon for the Members only section of the website.
+Members new to the club should ask their respective coach to include them on the relevant email list, or email email@example.com to add you to the relevant list.

 Direct postal mail

-In keeping with trying to minimise our overhead costs and putting as much money into our equipment, we do not mail very many items to our Members.
+In keeping with trying to minimise our overhead costs and putting as much money into our equipment, we do not mail very many items to our members.
+If we have a problem wth your email address we are obliged to write to you to notify you of any subscription payments and of official notices like the AGM.

 We have a number of notice boards dotted around the Club for various purposes.